darraghoriordan/darragh-oriordan-com/src/pages/2020/26/write-more-to-have-fewer-meetings/index.md

 I use this checklist when reviewing my writing

+- [ ] Content: Do I absolutely have to send this?
 - [ ] Content: Is there an obvious audience?
 - [ ] Content: Does it focus on what the audience needs to hear?
 - [ ] Content: Do you address all the points you wanted to?